Inbestigator/dressed/README.md

 ```

 Discord-http comes with a serve system for Deno projects, but otherwise you'll
-have to BYO (all the Discord-http resources needed to do so are available)
+have to BYO (all the Discord-http resources needed to do so are available).
 [The Node-compatible example](https://github.com/Inbestigator/discord-http-example/tree/node)
-uses a server made with Express
+uses a server made with Express.